awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.04.md

 The following program scans the entire `Movies` table, which contains approximately 5,000 items\.
 The scan specifies the optional filter to retrieve only the movies from the 1950s \(approximately 100 items\), and discard all the others\.

-1. Copy and paste the following program into a file named `MoviesScan.html`:
+1. Copy the following program and paste it into a file named `MoviesScan.html`\.

    ```
    <!--